dhrubo55/personal-blog/content/posts/day97-part3.md

 Over these three parts, we've explored **13 essential concurrency tools**.
 I've used some extensively in production (ExecutorService, Future, CountDownLatch, ReentrantLock), while others (Phaser, DelayQueue) I'm still mastering.

-**The real insight:** Concurrency isn't about raw speed.
+**The insight:** Concurrency isn't about raw speed.
 It's about **structuring your system to handle multiple concerns elegantly and safely**.

 Each tool solves a specific problem:
-- Need to execute? → ExecutorService
+- Execute? → ExecutorService
-- Need to wait? → CountDownLatch / CyclicBarrier / Phaser
+- Wait? → CountDownLatch / CyclicBarrier / Phaser
-- Need to limit? → Semaphore
+- Limit? → Semaphore
-- Need to pass work? → BlockingQueue
+- Pass work? → BlockingQueue
-- Need to delay? → DelayQueue / ScheduledExecutorService
+- Delay? → DelayQueue / ScheduledExecutorService
-- Need custom locking? → ReentrantLock
+- Custom locking? → ReentrantLock

 The skill is **knowing which tool fits your use case**.
-That's what these 13 tools teach us.
+That's what these 13 tools teach.

 ---

 ## What's Next?

 This completes our deep dive into `java.util.concurrent`.
-But there's more to learn:
+More to learn:

 - **Virtual Threads (Java 19+)** - Lightweight threads that change the concurrency model
 - **Reactive Streams** - Async streams with backpressure (Project Reactor, RxJava)